Tag: diy

 by orias on Apr.17, 2012, under Projects, Prusa

 I have a badger-hair shaving brush that I’d like to keep for a while.
 I’ve read that the brush will last longer if it’s allowed to hang and dry versus being left sitting in the lather bowl.
-After looking around for a hanging stand I decided to make my own.
+After looking around for a hanging stand I decided to make my own, that works for brushing to so you don’t have to keep thinking if brushing vs combing is the best way to go.
 My first model took over 6 hours to print at 60mm/sec.

 It turns out I made the model quite a bit larger than necessary.
 After placing the brush and the razor on the stand, all the extra unused space is really evident.